retroelec/T-HMI-C64/README.md

 All hardware ports not explicitly mentioned including their corresponding registers are not emulated (e.g. user port and serial port).

-"Software stuff" not emulated resp. poorly emulated (list probably not conclusive):
+"Software stuff" not emulated resp. poorly emulated resp. things to do (list probably not conclusive):

 - no SID emulation (and no plans to do this)
 - no tape/disk drive emulation
 - keyboard emulation using BLE has some problems: keyboard is slow, sometime a keystroke is missed, cursor left does not work, ...
 - joystick and keyboard input cannot be applied "at the same time": joystick must be switched off to use keyboard
-- "lightpen" is not supported (could be simulated using the touch screen of the LCD, but no plans to do this)
 - some VIC registers are not implemented (yet): $d01b,  $d01d
 - some VIC registers are only partly implemented (yet): $d011 (bit 3+4), $d016 (bit 3)
 - no "clipping" of sprites in x direction: they are only visible, if they are completely visible
 - some CIA registers are not implemented (yet): $d[c|d]02, $d[c|d]03, $d[c|d]08, $d[c|d]09, $d[c|d]0a, $d[c|d]0b,
 - some CIA registers are only partly implemented (yet): $dc0d (bit 2), $dc0e (bit 7), $dc0f (bit 7)
 - not all "illegal" opcodes of the 6502 CPU are implemented yet
-- line 200 is not always displayed correctly
+- line 200 is not displayed correctly
 - code cleanup is necessary
-- reduce flickering for some games (appear presumably due to raster interrupts)
+- sometimes CPU is blocked after loading a game

-Additionally a better BLE client, which works on all platforms, would be nice.
+- a better BLE client, which works on all platforms, would be nice

 ### Games